Education Days

 Click here to request the free resource that includes Student Activity Guide and Teacher Answer Key.

 Hosted by the Citizens for Nuclear Technology Awareness, this annual event brings the nuclear community together to honor the Fred C. Davidson Distinguished Scientist Award winner, the Nuclear Service Award winner, and numerous educator and student award recipients.
-Attendees will also hear from a leading expert in the nuclear field.
+Attendees will hear the Savannah River Site story through the voices of three individuals who were there at the beginning.

 Lecture 6:30 pm: Amentum Theater for Performing Arts, 126 Newberry Street SW Aiken SC, 29801